hemantaph/gwsnr/docs/autoapi/gwsnr/mlx/mlx_functions/index.rst

    - Polarization tensor calculations for plus and cross modes
    - Coordinate transformations between celestial and detector frames
    - Vectorized operations for efficient batch processing
-   - Automatic parallelization through JAX's vmap for multi-dimensional arrays
+   - Automatic parallelization through MLX's vmap for multi-dimensional arrays

-   All functions are compiled with JAX's @jit decorator for optimal performance and GPU acceleration.
+   All functions are compiled with MLX's @mx.compile decorator for optimal performance and efficient computation on Apple silicon's unified memory.
 The implementations are optimized for use in Bayesian inference pipelines and matched filtering applications in gravitational wave astronomy.

    ..
        !! processed by numpydoc !!